 With an array of software products built for a globally dispersed team, Zendesk seeks to bring a personal touch to enterprise-level operations.
 They can help you set up a customizable workflow that is flexible and can meet the needs of your business at scale.

 Customers use Zendesk for customer self-service, omnichannel customer support, or as an IT service management (ITSM) system.
-Note, however, that Zendesk is discontinuing their inbox feature, so if that’s important to you, you’ll need to find an alternative.
+Note, however, that Zendesk has discontinued their inbox feature in 2019, so if that’s important to you, you’ll need to find an alternative.

 - Price: Free trial; Enterprise starting at $149/user/month